isabella232/shift-1/readme.md

 As Shift is still currently in a beta state, no official releases have been created.

+Then, you need to setup the database tables, required data.etc.

+    php artisan migrate --package=tectonic/laravel-localisation
+    php artisan migrate --package=tectonic/shift

+Then, make sure you publish the assets of the package:

+    php artisan asset:publish tectonic/shift

+All done!

 # License

 The MIT License (MIT)